 - Security and governance:Are there tools and techniques in place to control data access, support data governance, and ensure compliance with data security standards?

 As Alex Woodie eloquently describes in his recent article, Big Data Is Still Hard.
 Here’s Why, ….
 With so much investment in cloud platforms, one might assume that data management is destined to improve, to get simpler and easier over time.
 In actuality, most established enterprises will continue to use on-prem systems to store the most critical data and run the most critical workloads, while using cloud options for data and workloads that are less critical and also newer.

-This emerging hybrid world, which encompasses on-premise and cloud workloads, will introduce more complexity to data management tasks, and open more opportunities for failure, than if companies had been running everything on premise or everything in the cloud.
+This emerging hybrid world, which encompasses on-premises and cloud workloads, will introduce more complexity to data management tasks, and open more opportunities for failure, than if companies had been running everything on-premises or everything in the cloud.

 Where to find this mythical hybrid data warehouse of the future today?